 In 1992, he was part of the team which helped John Major to unexpectedly win the 1992 election.
 It was considered a great achievement, given the economy was in recession.

-After the election, he worked as special advisor to the Chancellor Normal Lamont and later for the home office.
-Despite Lamont’s unpopularity and debacle over the ERM exit, his reputation remained unscathed.
+After the election, he worked as special advisor to the Chancellor Norman Lamont and later to the home office.
+Despite Lamont’s unpopularity and the debacle over the ERM exit, his reputation remained unscathed.

 He stayed in this role until 2001, when he left to contest an election for Parliament.
-He was selected as candidate for Witney and was elected to Parliament.
+He was selected as the candidate for Witney and was elected to Parliament.
 He served on the Home Affairs Select Committee and gained a high profile for speaking out on national issues.

 In 2003, he was appointed shadow minister in the Privy Council and vice chairman of the Conservative party.
 In 2005, Michael Howard resigned as leader of the Conservative party, leaving the leadership wide open.
 Despite his young age and relative lack of experience, he gained support from some key party members.
 The party was keen to look towards a new generation, who could perhaps compete with a revitalised ‘New Labour’ party.